Demand for products and services that involve people in slavery is global. It is not ‘happening in another country.’

 SPEAK UP.
 Demand ethically sourced goods and services.

-Slaves may have made the carpet in your home.
+Enslaved people may have made the carpet in your home.

-Salves may have been working on the cocoa plantation that sourced the chocolate cookie you just ate.
+Enslaved people may have been working on the cocoa plantation that sourced the chocolate cookie you just ate.

-Slaves may have mined the beautiful diamond ring you are wearing.
+Enslaved people may have mined the beautiful diamond ring you are wearing.

-Slaves probably mined the minerals in your mobile phone.
+Enslaved people probably mined the minerals in your mobile phone.

-Slaves may be the young men and women who look like consenting 'prostitutes' you saw downtown.
+Enslaved people may be the young men and women who look like consenting ‘prostitutes’ you saw downtown.

 This is a challenging image to look at.
 But it is reality.
-And please remember child commercial sexual exploition is both male and female.
+And please remember child commercial sexual exploitation is both male and female.
 If you are a teacher, the young teenager in your class during the day might be raped to make pimps and traffickers money that same night.

-PLAYGROUND by LIbby Spears is a feature-length documentary about the commercial sexual exploitation of American Children throughout North America.
+PLAYGROUND by Libby Spears is a feature-length documentary about the commercial sexual exploitation of American Children throughout North America.